Skip to Main Content

 Summary of Collections

-Summary of Collections: as of March 2014
+Summary of Collections: (as of 2023)

-The Japanese American National Museum holds over 60,000 unique items relating to the experiences of Japanese Americans in their permanent collection.
+The Japanese American National Museum holds over 150,000 unique items relating to the experiences of Japanese Americans in their permanent collection.
 An increasing number of these collections are being digitized and include rich collections of art and photography created by Japanese-American Internees during World War II, as well as a growing collection of home movies.
 Please see the databases and online resources sections for further details.

 Notable collections: